 Dates and Sites.
 The championship will be held three weeks prior to the NCEA Championship on Friday and Saturday.
-The 2021 championship will be hosted by Auburn University.
+The 2022 championship will be hosted by the University of South Carolina.
 See Supplement C in General Administration for Future Championship Dates and Sites.